 Years ago, I had a nice RV that I left in the same campground in Michigan year-round.
 I had to pay the campground an annual fee of $1,600 and for that I could stay all summer and leave my camper there in the winter without worry that it would be vandalized or broken into.
 Because of that agreement my insurance carrier dropped my policy charges down to $156 annually.
 That’s three dollars a week and it covered all my basic coverages.
 They knew I wouldn’t be moving it and it made it much more attractive to them to cover it based upon standard comprehensive coverage alone.

-Another thing to consider is the amount of health care insurance you have.
+Consider the amount of health care insurance you have

 The same can be said for wage or employment reimbursement.
 If you have a health insurance plan that covers this loss due to an unavoidable accident with your RV, then you have that covered.
 However, if your health insurance policy doesn’t cover this or you don’t have health insurance, then it would be in your best interest to include this coverage on your vehicle or RV insurance plan.